 Step Six: Make a List

 If you don’t have an answer yet, make a list of the possible matches rattling around in your head.
-Take a look at this patron saint index (searchable by topic) to consider other options as well.
+Take a look at my patron saint toolkit – a reusable resource filled with 100+ saints, sorted by interest, temperament, hobbies, and more!

 Choosing a patron saint for your child isn’t rocket science, but it isn’t a magic trick, either.